Friday, November 25, 2016

 A summary of Shealy's career, from The U.S Air Force: A Pictorial History by James J. Haggerty and Warren Reiland Smith (New York: Spartan Books, 1966):

 [George A. Shealy] taught art at Todd School for Boys, Woodstock, Illinois; designed and built sets for summer theater with Orson Welles and Hilton Edwards of the Gate Theatre, Dublin; and taught at St. Ambrose College, Davenport, Iowa.
 He was in the Army Combat Engineers in World War II and at the request of the Office of War Information he was sent to London to be art director on publications.
 Shealy set up his own studio in 1950 as a free lance art director and illustrator and later became head of the Department of Art, Queens College, Charlotte, North Carolina. (p.
-260)
+260; boldface added)

 Shealy served two years in the U.S. Army during and after the war, from January 21, 1944, to February 19, 1946.
 He was married to Dr. Joyce H. Shealy, a psychologist.
 George A. Shealy died on August 27, 1988, in Charlotte, North Carolina.
 He was seventy-eight years old.